 And what if you are a reputation management firm?
-The New York prosecution should act as an eye opener.
+The New York prosecution should act as an eye-opener.
 You should immediately review your practices and procedures to determine whether any of them could expose you to legal sanctions.
-Once this is accomplished, you should consider turning the bad publicity this prosecution has given the reputation management industry into a marketing opportunity.
+Once this is accomplished, you should consider turning the bad publicity into a marketing opportunity.
 Potential clients will be looking for a way forward.
 Give it to them by emphasizing your legal and ethical approaches.

-The reputation management field is one mined with legal risks.
+The reputation management field is controversial.
 Whether you are a reputation management firm or considering hiring one, contact me to learn more about what can and cannot be done from a legal perspective.